Government procurement legislation exists for the Australian Commonwealth government, state and territory governments, and local governments.

 At the Commonwealth level, the key legislation on government procurement is the Public Governance, Performance and Accountability Act 2013 (Cth) (the PGPA Act), which commenced on 1 July 2014.
 The PGPA Act brought the fundamental elements of the Commonwealth financial framework together under one piece of legislation.

 Official guidance on Commonwealth procurement is primarily contained in the Commonwealth Procurement Rules (CPRs) and the Public Governance, Performance and Accountability Rule 2014, which are issued under the PGPA Act.
+Further, the recent enactment of the Government Procurement (Judicial Review) Act 2018 (Cth) (the Government Procurement Act) provides suppliers with significant new rights to challenge a government procurement process for contravention of the CPRs.

 The Department of Finance is primarily responsible for setting Commonwealth government procurement rules.
 It issues policies and directions for procurement, such as resource management guides dealing with liability, indemnity, payment terms and other positions to be applied in procurement and contracts.